schacon/blink/README.md

 # Blink

-This repository has an example file to blink the LED on an Arduino board.
+This is my repository has an example file to blink the LED on an Arduino board.